1685 Greek inscription carved into the rock at Dish Stones – ‘Behold the works of God’

 1994 Youth charged with taking a dinghy from Sailing Club without consent and sailing on Dove Stone reservoir.

-1998 February £1.3m scheme for a joint information centre and sailing club announced
+1998 February £1.3m scheme for a joint information centre and the sailing club announced

 1999 New footbridge erected across Chew Brook just below Charnel Clough (previous bridge washed away in a storm)